 Grieving the loss of a loved one is difficult.
 You do not need to stand alone during disputes among family members and other interested parties while navigating through your grief.
 It is important for our clients to know that we are able to provide peace of mind, not just through the planning process, but in the enforcement, protection and defense of established plans during their lifetimes, and beyond.

 A legal practitioner must be experienced in this specialized area of Virginia law in order to properly represent clients in issues related to elder law, estate and trust planning, and beneficiary disputes.
-As such, it makes sense to seek the advice of a litigation attorney with similar experience in this complex area of the law when a dispute arises.
+As such, it makes sense to seek the advice of a an attorney with similar experience in this complex area of the law when a dispute arises.

 Our litigation practice includes: